In case you haven’t noticed, smart phones are everywhere.

-Code it down tells us that 88.5% of the top 78 Alexa ranked websites are responsive – that’s a big chunk of the worlds best and that was years ago!
+Code it down told us in 2014 that 88.5% of the top 78 Alexa ranked websites are responsive – that’s a big chunk of the worlds best and that was years ago!

 Responsive design is about designing one layout for your website that adapts to the size of your screen and rearranges itself to fit in any given space.

 This approach will allow you to keep all of your visitors on one site, with one template and have all of your content fit regardless of browser, technology or screen resolution.

 If you’re unsure what a responsive layout looks like, you’re currently looking at one right now!
 Simply resize your browser and you’ll notice things shrinking, moving or rearranging to fit.
 By using the right CSS values and coding, you can invest a lot of time creating a responsive layout. ..

 …or you could find a simpler way like I did for this website.